Log1x/envoyer-deploy-commands/README.md

 $ php artisan vendor:publish --tag=envoyer-deploy-config
 ```

-Customize the configuration adding at bare minimum your Envoyer API key with the `deployments:create` permission scope.
+Customize the configuration adding your Envoyer API key with the `deployments:create` permission scope.

 After adding an API key, you can list the available projects and their corrosponding ID's: